 This Agreement is not intended to create and does not create an employment, a partnership, a joint venture or an agency relationship between the parties.

-The Sub-subcontractor must not represent itself (and must ensure that its Personnel do not represent themselves) as being an employee, partner, a joint venture or an agent of either the University of Melbourne or the Commonwealth.
+Each Party must not represent itself (and must ensure that its Personnel do not represent themselves) as being an employee, partner, a joint venture or an agent of the other Party or the Commonwealth.

 Survival